 - Any profit comes from the efforts of a promoter or third party.

-As the regulatory climate became hostile towards ICOs, blockchain developers sought out other ways to continue to leverage blockchain technology within the crowdfunding sector.
+As the regulatory climate became hostile towards ICOs, blockchain developers sought other ways to continue leveraging blockchain technology within the crowdfunding sector.
 Soon it became evident that a new type of token was needed.

 What is an STO?

 This token, known as a security token, would include all of the regulations required by the SEC directly in its protocols.
-These tokens featured advanced smart contracts that could approve and deny transactions based on their regulatory compliance.
+In addition, these tokens featured advanced smart contracts that could approve and deny transactions based on their regulatory compliance.
 These new offerings received the name – Security Token Offerings.

 What Makes STOs so Great

-STOs provide traditional institutions the ability to conduct crowdfunding campaigns via the blockchain without the risk of future regulatory concerns emerging.
-These token can include a host of regulatory requirements.
+STOs allow traditional institutions to conduct crowdfunding campaigns via the blockchain without the risk of future regulatory concerns emerging.
+However, these tokens can include a host of regulatory requirements.
 These regulations can include KYC/AML, geo-location-based restrictions, and minimum investment amounts.

 Different than ICOs

-Although STOs operate similarly to ICOs, they are very different in many ways.
-For example, in an ICO, anyone can participate from around the world.
-Additionally, there is little to no additional requirements to meet.
+Although STOs operate similarly to ICOs, they differ in many ways.
+For example, in an ICO, anyone can participate worldwide.
+Additionally, there are little to no additional requirements to meet.
 In most instances, the only real concern is the ICO start and completion dates.